Java Compare Excel Files Using Document Comparison API

 Frequently Asked Questions

-Yes, absolutely.
-Use setHeaderFootersComparison(false) in your CompareOptions configuration.
-This is particularly useful when comparing document versions where headers contain dynamic content like timestamps or version numbers that aren’t relevant to the core content changes you’re tracking.
+A: Yes, use setHeaderFootersComparison(false) in your CompareOptions.
+This is useful when headers contain dynamic content like timestamps that aren’t relevant to the core changes.

-Pass the password as a second parameter when initializing the Comparer: new Comparer(sourceFile, "password123").
-Always implement try-catch blocks to handle PasswordRequiredException gracefully.
-For batch processing, maintain a secure password store and implement retry mechanisms for authentication failures.
+A: Pass the password as a second argument when creating the Comparer: new Comparer(sourceFile, "password123").
+Wrap the call in a try‑catch block to handle PasswordRequiredException gracefully.

-Over 50 formats including Word (DOCX, DOC), PDF, Excel (XLSX, XLS), PowerPoint (PPTX, PPT), text files (TXT, HTML, XML), and even images (PNG, JPEG) for visual comparison.
-The API automatically detects file types, but you can specify formats explicitly for better performance in batch processing scenarios.
+A: Over 50 formats including Word (DOCX, DOC), PDF, Excel (XLSX, XLS), PowerPoint (PPTX, PPT), text files (TXT, HTML, XML), and images (PNG, JPEG) for visual comparison.
+The API auto‑detects types, but you can specify formats for batch performance gains.